Public Space Magazine

 This violation of civil liberties says the ACLU poses a serious risk to constitutional freedoms in the digital age, including the emergence of face recognition technology. ”The push to normalize face recognition by security agencies threatens to turn our faces into functional equivalent of license plates.”

-The Paris Olympic Games, held in 2024, was to be the most glamorous of all befitting images of French society.
+The Paris Olympic Games, held in 2024, was the most glamorous of all the Games; befitting images of French society.
 It is safe to say that the flamboyant opening lived up to that promise and provided wonderful and wacky scenes for viewers.
 But there were costs.
 The question is what are the real costs of cosmetic fixes in the name of legacy development?
 In The Real News Network - Detractors say the Games have brought a form of social cleansing as the most vulnerable migrants and homeless are swept from the streets exacerbating a displacement problem that was already a Paris problem.

 Aside from development concerns, the Games held in Paris brought militarization with a reported 75,000 troops in the street.
 This brings a new dimension to forced displacement.
 The claim is that this militarization is temporary.
 Some are not so sure.